 - Carefully remove the strut from the vehicle.

 - Install the new strut in reverse order.
 Tighten the bottom bolts to specification, typical values have been provided below.
-Verify torque specs for your particular Nissan model by calling the dealer.
+Verify torque specs for your particular Nissan model by calling your local dealer.

-- Install the tire and lug nuts.
+- Install the wheels and lug nuts.
 Slowly lower the vehicle.

 - Torque the lug nuts to the recommended specification.
 Typically 90 ft-lbs.